Modern cabbages in the genus Brassica are descended from leafy wild mustard plants native to the Mediterranean seacoast.

 Pests & Diseases

-Pests of concern include mites, diamondback moths, loopers, aphids, root maggots, beet armyworms, webworms, cutworms, mole crickets, silverleaf whiteflies, flea beetles, slugs, and nematodes.
+Pests of concern include mites, diamondback moths, loopers, aphids, root maggots, beet armyworms, webworms, cutworms, mole crickets, silverleaf white?ies, ?ea beetles, slugs, and nematodes.

-Diseases common to cabbage are black rot, downy mildew, alternaria leaf spot, damping-off, turnip mosaic, wirestem, cabbage yellows, clubroot, purple blotch, yellow or fusarium wilt, watery soft rot, and grey mold.
+Diseases common to cabbage are black rot, downy mildew, alternaria leaf spot, damping-o?, turnip mosaic, wirestem, cabbage yellows, clubroot, purple blotch, yellow or fusarium wilt, watery soft rot, and grey mold.

 Storage & Packaging